-Module - 1 Teachin gHours Introduction, Types, Variables Introduction: Getting Setup: Machine Setup, Text Editors, The Terminal, Environment, Go-Your First Program, How to Read a Go Program Types: Numbers, Strings, Booleans Variables: How to Name a Variable, Scope, Constants, Defining Multiple Variables, An Example Program.
-Module - 2 - Control Structures, Arrays, Slices and Maps and Functions Control Structures: The for Statement, If Statement, Switch Statement, Arrays, Slices and Maps : Arrays, Slices-append, Copy, Maps, Functions: Your Second Function, Variadic Functions, Closure, defer, panic and recover, panic and recover, pointers, The and & Operators, new.
-Module - 3 Structs and Interfaces, Concurrency, Packages structs and Interfaces: structs, 9 Hours Methods, Interfaces, Concurrency: Go routines, Channels, Packages: Creating Packages, Documentation Module -4 Packages and the Go Tool, Testing, Reflection Packages and the Go Tool: 9 Hours Introduction, Import Paths, The package Declaration.
+Module - 1 Teaching Hours Introduction, Types, Variables Introduction: Getting Setup: Machine Setup, Text Editors, 9Hours The Terminal, Environment, Go- Your First Program, How to Read a Go Program Types: Numbers, Strings, Booleans Variables: How to Name a Variable, Scope, Constants, Defining Multiple Variables, An Example Program.
+Module - 2 Control Structures, Arrays, Slices and Maps and Functions Control Structures: The for 9Hours Statement, If Statement, Switch Statement, Arrays, Slices and Maps: Arrays, Slices-append, Copy, Maps, Functions: Your Second Function, Variadic Functions, Closure, defer, panic and recover, panic and recover, pointers, The and & Operators, new.
+Module - 3 Structs and Interfaces, Concurrency, Packages structs and Interfaces: structs, Methods, 9Hours Interfaces, Concurrency: Go routines, Channels, Packages: Creating Packages, Documentation Module -4 Packages and the Go Tool, Testing, Reflection Packages and the Go Tool: Introduction, 9Hours Import Paths, The package Declaration.
 Import Declaration, Blank Imports, Packages and Naming, The Go Tool, Testing: The go test Tool, Test Functions, Coverage, Benchmark Functions, Profiling, Example Functions, Reflection: Why Reflection, reflect.
 Type and reflect.
 Value, Display, a Recursive Value Print, Example: Encoding S-E xpressions, Setting Variables with reflect.

-Value, Example: DecodingS-E xpressions, Accessing Struct Field

-Tags, Displaying the Methods of a Type, A Word of Caution
+Value, Example: DecodingS-E xpressions, Accessing Struct Field Tags, Displaying the Methods of a Type, A Word of Caution Course outcomes: The students should be able to: CO1: Learn go fundamentals and apply them in real world scenarios CO2: Get to grip with advanced features like go language and concurrency CO3: Understand and develop your knowledge of programming fundamentals CO4: Build up a knowledge foundation for more advanced programming languages CO5: Learn the language behind the super popular Docker technology CO6: Everything you need to get up and go Question paper pattern: The question paper will have two parts, PART-A (20 Marks) and PART-B (60 Marks) (s)

-- The question paper will have two parts, PART-A (20 Marks) and PART-B (60 Marks) - PART-A will have 12 questions covering all four modules the students must answer 10questions - PART-B will have total eight questions covering all four modules - In Part-B there will be 2 full questions (with a maximum of three sub questions) from each module

-The students will have to answer 4 full questions, selecting one full question from each module
+- PART-A will have 12 questions covering all four modules the students must answer 10 questions - PART-B will have total eight questions covering all four modules - In Part-B there will be 2 full questions (with a maximum of three sub questions) from each module the students will have to answer 4 full questions, selecting one full question from each module

 - 1. Introducing Go by Caleb Doxsey - 2.
-An Introduction to Programming in Go By Caleb Doxsey - 3.
-The Go Programming Language By Alan A. A. Donovan, Brian W. Kernighan
+2. An Introduction to Programming in Go by Caleb Doxsey - 3.
+The Go Programming Language by Alan A. A. Donovan, Brian W. Kernighan

-- 1. The Way To Go, a Thorough Introduction to the Go Programming Language By IVO BALBAERT - 2.
-Go Boot camp: Everything you need to know to get started with Go By Matt Aimonetti
+- 1. The Way to Go, a Thorough Introduction to the Go Programming Language by IVO BALBAERT - 2.
+Go Boot camp: Everything you need to know to get started with Go by Matt Aimonetti